imagistlondon/imagistlondon.github.io/README.md

 --

 In github you can edit these files directly and commit them.
-Then they will automatically be deployed and published to `imagistlondon.github.io` so just refresh the page to see your changes.
+Then they will automatically be deployed and published to https//imagistlondon.github.io so just refresh the page to see your changes.

+### Adding Images

+Add any images to the `app/assets` folder.
+You can just upload them via the GitHub UI.

+Then in the `Content.dart` you reference any of the images via `assets/my_image.png`.

+Please note that only `PNG`, `JPG` or `GIF` are supported (`SVG` images are NOT supported).

 ### Development